 be paid to a customer in self-employment, as determined necessary, but must not exceed 16 weeks.

-VR Manager review and approval are required for recurring maintenance service authorizations that exceed four consecutive weeks or a total of six cumulative weeks; approvals can be for no more than 12 weeks per approval.
+VR Manager review and approval are required for all recurring maintenance service authorizations.

 Documentation of Recurring Maintenance

 Customers must be informed that they are required to maintain the VR2180, Maintenance Expense Log, to verify that the maintenance funds are being used for their intended purpose.
 The VR2180 must be turned in and reviewed by the VR counselor monthly.
 Customers must maintain copies of receipts to verify the content of the VR2180, Maintenance Expense Log, for audit purposes, but these receipts do not need to be turned in to VR with the VR2180 form.